Is Colmar Worth Visiting? 19 Reasons Why You Should!

 6. Little Venice

 This charming neighborhood features beautiful canals lined with stunning medieval buildings.
-In fact, it’s reminiscent of its Italian namesake.
+It’s very much reminiscent of its Italian namesake.

 Stroll along the waterways and admire the architecture, stop by an artisanal shop, or enjoy a glass of wine on a terrace.

-One of the Stone Head on La Maison des Tetes in Colmar
+This is one of the stone heads on La Maison des Têtes.

 La Maison des Têtes